eclipse-ee4j/jakartaee-examples/tutorial/README.md

 ## Prerequisites

 - Maven
-- JDK8
+- JDK 11
-- GlassFish 6
+- GlassFish 7

 ## Build the examples

-Unzip GlassFish on the predefined directory depending on your OS:
+Unzip GlassFish 7 on the predefined directory depending on your OS:

-* Windows: `c:\glassfish6`
+* Windows: `%HOMEDRIVE%%HOMEPATH%\glassfish7`
-* Unix: `$HOME/glassfish6`
+* Unix: `~/glassfish7`

 You can also customize this path via the `glassfish.home.prefix` Maven property.
 Make sure to start with a clean domain.

-Start GlassFish:
+Start GlassFish 7:
 ```
 $GF_HOME/bin/asadmin start-domain
 $GF_HOME/bin/asadmin start-database